Biography Books by Mark Ryan

 Got a grasp on the terms and concepts you need to know, but get lost halfway through a problem or, worse yet, not know where to begin?
 Have no fear.
 This hands-on companion book to Calculus for Dummies, 2nd Edition, walks you through the methods for solving the different types of calculus problems you’ll likely encounter in your class.
 With just enough refresher explanations before each set of problems, the workbook will help you sharpen your skills and improve your performance.
 You’ll see how to work with limits, continuity, curve-sketching, natural logarithms, derivatives, integrals, infinite series, and more.

-Buy Calculus Workbook For Dummies, 2nd Edition from Amazon.com
+Buy Calculus Workbook For Dummies, 3rd Edition from Amazon.com

-Geometry Workbook for Dummies
+Geometry Workbook for Dummies, 2nd Edition

 Geometry Workbook